Burrows Exhibits

 This Burrows House exhibit celebrating Newport’s famous icon features the world’s largest toothpick model of the Yaquina Bay Bridge.
 Built from highway department blueprints in the 1950s, its builders used an estimated 4000 plus toothpicks to construct the 8-foot long likeness.
 Yes, eight feet, that is not a typo.
 Also on display are historic photos and other bridge imagery.

-Other displays include a traditional Victorian Parlor, The Siletz Room, Kenneth Litchfield’s Law Office, history of the county’s founders, and our Gadget Graveyard: Things Lost to Technology!
+Other displays include a traditional Victorian Parlor, Kenneth Litchfield’s Law Office, and our Gadget Graveyard: Things Lost to Technology!